cython/cython/docs/src/userguide/source_files_and_compilation.rst

 -f, --force                                   Force the compilation of a new module, even if the source has been previously compiled.

--3                                            Select Python 3 syntax
+-3                                            Select Python 3 syntax.
+Default language_level is 3str.

--2                                            Select Python 2 syntax
+-2                                            Select Python 2 syntax.
+Default language_level is 3str.

 -c=COMPILE_ARGS, --compile-args=COMPILE_ARGS  Extra flags to pass to compiler via the extra_compile_args.